-The above explains why I (and my colleagues likewise) may not always be able to accommodate your request to meet for questions, outside of our regularly scheduled office hours, as much as we would love to.
-This semester I happen to be teaching this class, which is a large lecture.
-So my TAs will be available to work with you.
-Meanwhile how much I myself am available varies (sometimes I am super-duper busy, some other times I am relatively flexible).
-Also, in some rare circumstances students do need to communicate with me directly.
-(I stipulated in the other document "Rules, Policies and Protocols - Student Responsibility" when you are required to pursue such a course.)
-Even so, I may or may not be able to respond to your email immediately, if your email is not in absolute emergency.
+The above explains why I (and my colleagues likewise) may not always be able to accommodate your request to meet for questions outside of the regularly scheduled office hours, even though like I said I welcome your email appointment requests.
+I will do my best to work with you and try to figure out a mutually convenient time, but only within the given time-constraint, the degree of which varies (sometimes I am super-duper busy, some other times I am relatively flexible).
+Also, I may or may not be able to respond to your email immediately, if your email is not in absolute emergency.
 (This is consistent with the KU guideline "Keys to Civility".)